Jbluehawke/ETWS/jobdescription.md

 Required:

-A code portfolio demonstrating your skills and knowledge in programming
+- A code portfolio demonstrating your skills and knowledge in programming
 - Current knowledge on the latest industry trends in the web/mobile application stacks
+- Knowledge of Python, JavaScript & Django
 - Web application architecture, object oriented design, database design and messaging design (REST API), web database technologies.
 - Willing and comfortable to work in the frontend, backend, deployment, operations, everything
 - Familiarity with Agile/XP programming styles: insists on fast feedback and continuous improvement; loves to write tests, etc.
 - Writes clear and understandable code
 - Fast-learner with a willingness to learn on the job

-Desirable but are not essential:
+Desirable but not essential:
 - Functional programming
+- iOS / Android programming: Objective-C / Java
 - Devops skills (automation of all aspects of build/testing/deployment process)
 - Use of cloud services
 - Docker containers